kf1day/ampere/README.md

 ## Building
 `make` - build stripped executable

-`make dev` - build unstripped executable with extra verbosity (such as parsed config variables, recived messages, etc)
+`make dev` - build unstripped executable with debug symbols and some extra verbosity (such as parsed config variables, recived messages, etc)

 ## Installation
 * Put `ampere.cfg` into `/etc/ampere/`
 * Put executable anywhere you want, e.g. `/usr/lib/ampere/`

-Ampere is not acting like a natural UNIX daemon (for now) and should be started via SystemD / SysV init script.
+Ampere is not acting like a natural UNIX daemon (for now) and should be forked via SystemD / SysV init script.

 #### Example of *ampere.service* for systemd:
 ```